esra-cl/Image_Feature_Extractor/README.md

 The application can work with any grayscale or color images.
 Users can capture photos using the application or upload their own images for feature extraction.

 ## Methodology and requirements
-The methodology and the requirements for this project are given in the report.txt file.
+The methodology and the requirements for this project are given in the report.docx file.